AviatrixSystems/Docs/HowTos/controller_ha.rst

 Controller HA Details
 ---------------------

 Aviatrix Controller HA operates by relying on an AWS Auto Scaling Group.
-This ASG has a desired capacity of 1.
+This ASG has a desired capacity of 1 (and minimum capacity = 0 and maximum capacity = 1).
 If the Controller EC2 instance is stopped or terminated, it will be automatically re-deployed by the ASG.

 An AWS Lambda script is notified via SNS when new instances are launched by the Auto Scaling Group.
 This script handles configuration using a recent Controller backup file.
 The Aviatrix Controller manages these backups once `enabled <controller_backup.html>`__.